openstack/openstack-manuals/doc/doc-contrib-guide/source/doc-bugs.rst

 OpenStack projects
 <https://bugs.launchpad.net/openstack/+bugs?field.tag=documentation>`_.

+.. _doc_stories:

 Working on documentation stories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenStack projects may use `StoryBoard <https://storyboard.openstack.org/>`_
 to track cross-project tasks.
-When these tasks involve documentation the tasks
+When these tasks involve documentation, the
-should be tagged as such, allowing you to view
+tasks should be tagged as such in StoryBoard, allowing you to view
 `the aggregated list of documentation stories from all OpenStack projects
 <https://storyboard.openstack.org/#!/story/list?status=active&q=documentation%20docs>`_.